nxskok/pasias/docs/15-logistic-regression.md

 Note that the last data value has no comma after it, but instead has the closing bracket of `tribble`.

+You can have extra spaces if you wish.
+They will just be ignored.
-If you are clever in R Studio, you can insert a column of commas all at once (using "multiple cursors").
+If you are clever in R
+Studio, you can insert a column of commas all at once (using "multiple cursors").
 I used to do it like this.
 I make vectors of each column using `c` and then glue the columns together into a data frame: